-Provider: In-Network Provider: Out-of-Network Payment: No charge.
+Provider: In-Network Provider: Out-of-Network of the Allowed Amount.
 Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.

 Reproductive health care services and supplies are covered, including abortion, vasectomy and screening for pregnancy that are not covered in the Preventive Care and Immunizations benefit.